ryankucera/lock-example/README.md

 	* `files` - Your solution in Murano has a publicly accessible web address allowing you to host a web site web application using frameworks like Ember, Angular or React, to name a few.
 This content is stored in the `files` directory
 	* *Note - all of these directory names are customizable.
 You can change them to suite your needs*
 * `mr syncup` - this command syncs all local file system changes to Murano. *Please note: this is an overwrite.
 Any changes made directly in Murano will be over-written by this command*.
+* Map the product created earlier to our solution: `mr assign set`